Addressing interpersonal harm in online gaming communities: the opportunities and challenges for a restorative justice approach: Findings: Current Moderation Models Through a Restorative Justice Lens

 \begin{quote}\textit{ ``All my friends found it funny.
 The reason I said those things was not for [the victim \ldots] It's for them [my friends] to laugh.
 It's for the reaction.
 It's the adrenaline rush of being the center of attention, you know?'' }\end{quote}

-These finding suggest that community members are not neutral bystanders when harm happens.
+These findings suggest that community members are not neutral bystanders when harm occurs.
 They may create secondary harm for victims by ignoring the harm, challenging their stories, or encouraging offenders' behavior.
-In contrast, restorative justice encourages the community to build a culture of responsibility and care, where community members collectively prevent and address harm.
+In contrast, restorative justice enables the community to build a culture of responsibility and care, where community members collectively prevent and address harm.